 When asked what happened exactly to the game, Gil tells us that EA decided to drop many titles from their schedule, including the Mutant League series – instead going on to release titles such as Shaq Fu.
 Gil sadly no longer has anything of the development, so the search goes on to other members for more hope and luck.

 Isaiah Mays-Vinson spoke with Mike in May 2023, and Mike confirmed that the game was basically going to be Road Rash, but with extra features that RR didn’t have at the time, including hills and projectile weapons.
 The game was violent like Mutant League was, pretty cartoony with green blood and explosions.

 Mike didn’t recall there being teams in Speed Demons, and recalled it being specifically about characters as racers: Bones Jackson, Mo and Spew Puke etc. He wasn’t aware if any coaches were ever in the game or if the sprites were made – Mike had only worked on the racers themselves in action.

 This was it for now, but it is hoped that more who worked on the title will come forward to share their time on the development, and maybe even something of the game itself.
 We’re currently hoping to hear more from artist Mike Kennedy about the project at least and will update this page as time goes on.

-With thanks to @IsaiahVinson1 for discovering the sprites and the heads up, and Gil Colgate for his recollections.
+With thanks to @IsaiahVinson1 for discovering the sprites, heads up and interview questions with Mike, and Gil Colgate for his recollections.
 Manuscript and Prototype cartridge photos courtesy of Sega Retro. and Games Sniped,